FormidableLabs/react-native-zephyr/docs/quick-start.md

 - `useStyles` is a React hook that allows you to pass style classes for the baseline case as well as for dark mode, and returns a React Native style object.
 You can then apply the returned style to an element in your component.
 - `makeStyledComponent` is a HOC that turns a component into a "styled" component.
 The wrapped component will then have `classes` and `darkClasses` props that you can use to apply style classes.

 We recommend using `makeStyledComponent` to export reusable styled components (such as `StyledView` above), but the additional `styles` and `useStyles` offer you additional flexibility if you do not want to wrap your components.
+Check out [the API reference](./api-reference.md#createstylebuilder) for more details.

 ## Step 5: Customizing your theme

 Zephyr ships with a suite of [default style classes](./default-classes.md) that use the [default theme](./default-theme.md) to create the applicable style "classes" (such as `"w:4"`).
 This default theme is overridable and extendable.
-To override the default theme constraints, you can pass a `overrideTheme` argument to `createStyleBuilder`.
+To override the default theme constraints, you can pass an `overrideTheme` argument to `createStyleBuilder`.

 ```ts
 import { createStyleBuilder } from "react-native-zephyr";